jamesware/alleleFrequencyApp/appTextContent/tab3.md

 **Penetrance** - select a value in the range 0-1 to represent penetrance.

-**Maximum population AF** - likely calculated using the `inverse AF` function, to correspond to an actual observed AC in the reference sample.
+**Maximum credible population AF** - likely calculated using the `inverse AF` function, to correspond to an actual observed AC in the reference sample.

 The homepage contains a link to the references for the mathematical derivations of these computations.